Stonycreek Township, Somerset County, Pennsylvania: September 11 attacks

 Stonycreek Township gained global attention on September 11, 2001, when United Airlines Flight 93 crashed there.
 Flight 93 was one of four airliners hijacked that day as part of the Al-Qaeda terrorist attack on the United States.
-It is widely held that the Flight 93 hijackers intended to use the craft to strike the United States Capitol.
+It is widely held that the Flight 93 hijackers intended to use the craft to likely strike either the United States Capitol or the White House.
 The crash occurred when the passengers tried to overpower the hijackers and seize control of the aircraft, prompting the terrorists to deliberately crash it rather than lose their advantage.
 The passengers learned of the plane's intended fate through cell phone calls to and from family members.
 All 44 people aboard the plane (including the four hijackers) were dead on impact.
 The site is now the location of a national memorial honoring the passengers and crew.